Debunking COVID-19 myths

 Content

-Chances are good that you've heard a lot of ways to avoid, treat or cure COVID-19 (coronavirus disease 2019).
+Chances are good that you've heard about a lot of ways to avoid, treat or cure coronavirus disease 2019 (COVID-19).
 If what you heard doesn't mention a COVID-19 vaccine or COVID-19 medicine from your healthcare professional, it could be a myth.

 Myths are statements that aren't based in current facts.
 They are sometimes called misinformation.

 COVID-19 myths spread early in the pandemic because the disease was new and information changed so quickly.
-Some of those myths are still spreading, along with new ones.
+Some of those myths are still spreading.
+So are some new ones.